-- An earned Master's degree in mental health counseling with a curriculum equivalent to that in Pace University's 60-credit graduate Master of Science program in Mental Health Counseling. - Earned Graduate-level GPA of 3.6 or higher. - Met one of the following permit/licensure requirements: - Be eligible for New York State limited permit in mental health counseling in New York State. - Has obtained a limited permit in New York State. - Be licensed in mental health counseling in New York State. - Be licensed in mental health counseling in New York State. - Submitted letters of recommendation, personal statement, official academic transcripts, and GRE scores taken within the previous five years, with mean GRE scores at the 600-650 level.

-Students who substantially meet the above requirements will be invited to an interview with the departmental admission screening committee.
+- An earned Master's degree in mental health counseling with a curriculum equivalent to that in Pace University's 60-credit graduate Master of Science program in Mental Health Counseling. - · Earned Graduate-level GPA of 3.6 or higher. - Met one of the following permit/licensure requirements: - .
+Be eligible for New York State limited permit in mental health counseling in New York State. - Has obtained a limited permit in New York State. - · Be licensed in mental health counseling in New York State. - Be licensed in mental health counseling in a state other than New York. - Submitted letters of recommendation, personal statement, official academic transcripts, and GRE scores taken within the previous five years, with preference given to mean GRE scores at the 600-650 level.
+Students who substantially meet the above requirements will be invited to an interview with the departmental admission screening